Live From SF Sketchfest 2020

 never mind, electric illumination, before candles were widely available, people went to bed as soon as it got dark.

-And then when candles were available, they started to extend their evening hours, obviously, because they could.
+And then, when candles were available, they started to extend their evening hours, obviously, because they could.
+They could stay up late and play Fortnite in the 17th century.

-Different kind of fortnight.
+Different kind of Fortnite.

 It was a two-week game of fighting.

 But they were still trained, biologically, they were still trained to wake up in the middle of the night.
+And

 there's a whole lost history of what's called second sleep.
+And

 in

-15th and 16th century literature and drama, there often references, I will meet you at second sleep, and no one knew what they were talking about because this part of human history had been lost to time, especially once electric illumination became available to everybody, because people just stayed up late at that point.
+15th and 16th century literature and drama, there be often references, I will meet you at second sleep, and no one knew what they were talking about because this part of human history had been lost to time, especially once electric illumination became available to everybody because people just stayed up late at that point.

 They could.
+But before that,

-But before that, that, the biological rhythm was to fall asleep more or less at dusk and then wake up again.
+the biological rhythm was to fall asleep more or less at dusk and then wake up again.

-And that period of waking between first and second sleep was this almost post-hypnotic state where you were awake but very alone, untroubled by the world because it had stopped,
+And that period of waking between first and second sleep was this almost post-hypnotic state where you were awake but very alone,

-Maybe a lover or a neighbor or both.
+maybe a lover or a neighbor, or both.

-And when I heard this, I felt suddenly very seen and affirmed because
+And then they would go back to sleep.
+And when I heard this, I felt suddenly very seen and affirmed, because that is...

-And it had been happening to me since I was, like you, Caden, a 13-year-old.
+That is completely my sleep pattern.
+I fall asleep, and then I wake up, and it had been happening to me since I was, like you, Caden, a 13-year-old.

 I would fall asleep,